 Artificial insemination (AI)

-On the other hand, it is a necessary requirement for the fallopian tubes to be functional in order to perform an AI, since it is in the tubes where the egg is kept waiting for the sperm.
+Additionally, it is an absolute requirement for the Fallopian tubes to be functional in order to perform an IUI, since the Fallopian tubes are where the egg waits for the sperm.
 If the tubes are blocked, the union of egg and sperm cannot take place.

 AI is used as a treatment in cases of female infertility in which the woman presents: